BENT.

 Digital content

-web-banners, digital ads, and e-vites for event reception
+Web-banners, digital ads, and e-vites for event reception

 Building signage

-and printed elevator signage following the Sotheby's branding
+Digital lobby ribbons, digital elevator screens, and printed elevator signage following the Sotheby's branding.

 Bent.
 Installation and Reception

-It began with a night of cocktails, followed by a performance of LINES by Shantell Martin, an artist featured in the sale,
+The BENT. reception took place in the gallery showing the 100+ works offered in the upcoming sale.
+It began with a night of cocktails, followed by a performance of LINES by Shantell Martin, an artist featured in the sale, who created a new work to be offered in auction.